borea17/borea17.github.io/_posts/paper_summaries/2020-07-11-schema_networks.md

 assigned relative to the position of the entity-attribute that should be predicted.

-It is not explained in the paper how disappearing objects can be modeled by Schema Networks.
-It seems likely that they do not model them at all.
-In Breakout, their model might simply learn that whenever it hits a brick it receives a reward.
-Afterwards the brick might be erased from the list of entities.

 ## Learning the Model

 The Schema Network is essentially a factor graph that is aimed to be a